Cray-HPE/docs-csm/troubleshooting/known_issues/sms_health_check.md

   - The return code will be non-zero.
   - The final line of output will begin with `FAILURE` and lists the failed checks.
     - For example: `FAILURE: 2 service tests FAILED (conman, ims), 5 passed (bos, cfs, crus, tftp, vcs)`
-  - After remediating a test failure for a particular service, just that single service test can be re-run by replacing `all` in the `cmsdev` command line with the name of the service.
+  - After remediating a test failure for a particular service, just that single service test can be rerun by replacing `all` in the `cmsdev` command line with the name of the service.
 For example: `/usr/local/bin/cmsdev test -q cfs`

 Additional test execution details can be found in `/opt/cray/tests/cmsdev.log`.